 Phi Phi Islands Gay Travel

-Phi Phi Islands gay travel advice for hotels, stunning beaches, day trips, bars, parties and gay scene.
+wolfyy’s Phi Phi Islands gay travel guide to hotels, beaches, day trips, bars, parties, & local gay scene.

 The Gay Travel Experience: Phi Phi Islands, Thailand

 I’ve been to the Phi Phi Islands twice, and I discovered different things during each visit.
-The first trip, it seemed as if there were no other gay men.
+On the first trip, it seemed as if there were no other gay men.
 There were a ton of younger straight men and women.
-However, the second time on the island I noticed quite a few gay guys about, just not in large numbers like Phuket or Bangkok.

 The Phi Phi Islands are hugely popular with younger travelers as well as with couples.
 It really is an amazing gay couple destination.
 Even though there are lots of parties on the beach, it is still easy to find seclusion.